ankschoubey/old-blog/_posts/2021-05-03-physical-exercise.md

 Photo by <a href="https://unsplash.com/@kirillz?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kirill</a> on <a href="https://unsplash.com/s/photos/pull-up?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 # Benefits of Exercising
-> He who has a why can bear any how.

 You’ll look good.
 You’ll develop good posture.
 And therefore attract beautiful potential mates.